Zodiac Killer: Enedine Molina and Fermin Rodriguez

-On June 8, 1967, Enedine Molina (35) and Fermin Rodriguez (36) were parked on Vallecitos Road in Alameda County.
+On June 8, 1967, Enedine Molina (35) and Fermin Rodriguez (36) were parked on Vallecitos Road in Alameda County, California.
 A stranger approached and told them to get out of the car.
 Rodriguez was fatally shot and Molina was abducted.
 The killer stopped near Sunol Regional Wilderness.
 Molina tried to escape and was killed.
 Rape and robbery were ruled out as motives.
 The murders occurred near Pleasanton.
 The March 1971 Zodiac letter to the Los Angeles Times was postmarked in Pleasanton.